 During May 2017 the UNSC adopted Resolution 2253 extending the sanctions regime until 31 May 2018 and the mandate of the Panel of Experts until 30 June 2018.
-Six senior military figures, three from both the SPLA and SPLA-IO, are currently subject to sanctions.
+Six senior military figures, three from both the SPLA and SPLA-IO, are currently subject to targeted sanctions.

-On 15 December 2016 the UNSC adopted a resolution extending UNMISS' mandate for an additional year.
-The resolution also authorized UNMISS to monitor, investigate and report on incidents of hate speech and incitement to violence in cooperation with the UN Office on Genocide Prevention and the Responsibility to Protect.
+Since December 2016 UNMISS' mandate has included authorization to monitor, investigate and report on incidents of hate speech and incitement to violence in cooperation with the UN Office on Genocide Prevention and the Responsibility to Protect.
 On 23 December 2016 the UNSC failed to adopt a resolution authorizing an arms embargo and further targeted sanctions when eight members of the Council abstained from voting.
+On 14 December 2017 the UNSC adopted a resolution extending UNMISS' mandate for a period of three months.

-On 20 March 2017 the UN Human Rights Council adopted a resolution extending the mandate of the Commission on Human Rights in South Sudan for an additional year and authorizing it to preserve evidence and clarify responsibility for alleged gross violations and abuses of human rights.
+On 20 March 2017 the HRC adopted a resolution extending the mandate of the Commission on Human Rights in South Sudan for an additional year and authorizing it to preserve evidence and clarify responsibility for alleged gross violations and abuses of human rights.
 The resolution also emphasized "that the Government of South Sudan has the primary responsibility to protect all populations in the country."